Tooey LoyHead Coach

 Office Phone: 704-463-3227

-Jordan Franey enters her first season as Assistant Coach of the Women's Basketball program.
+Jordan Franey enters her second season as Assistant Coach of the Women's Basketball program.

 Franey spent the 2012-13 season as an Assistant Women's Basketball Coach at California Lutheran University.